-Are All ETLs Created Equal?
-5 Questions Marketing and Sales Ops Needs to Ask About Data Integration
+Are All ETLs and ELTs Created Equal?
+5 Questions to Ask to Find the Right Data Integration Tool

-Marketing and sales ops teams link strategy and execution because they have a superpower: they can make it easy for business teams to find, understand and use customer data to make smarter decisions.
-And with marketing and sales becoming increasingly data-driven, this capability plays a crucial role in success.
+Data professionals help business teams link strategy and execution because they have a superpower: they can make it easier for departmental business users — such as sales and marketing analysts — to find, understand and use customer data to make smarter decisions.
+With their support, departments throughout the organization are becoming increasingly data-driven.

-But these teams also have their kryptonite.
-Poor data access and processes can cause delays in go-to-market planning, impact the data-led competitive advantage of the business and, at worst, steer the business in the wrong direction.
+But data professionals also have their kryptonite.
+Poor data access and processes can cause delays in go-to-market planning, erode data-led competitive advantage, and, at worst, steer the business in the wrong direction.

-Helping marketing and sales teams get closer to their customers starts with connecting them to customer data.
+Helping business teams get closer to the customers starts with connecting them to customer data.
 But, despite sophisticated technology stacks, customer data today remains siloed.

 Data integration is the process of connecting fragmented, siloed data residing in different systems, standardizing it and bringing it into a central place.
-This enables organizations to run analysis, unearth competitive insights and build a single view of the customer.
+This enables data professionals to run analysis, unearth competitive insights and help business teams build a single view of the customer.

-Because marketing and sales ops teams are tasked with getting business-ready data and analysis to business users, they should be especially concerned with the data integration process.
-To find the needles of insight in the haystacks of raw data, marketing and sales ops need the most efficient ways to undergo the extract, transform, load (ETL) process.
+Because data teams are tasked with getting data and analysis to business users, they should be especially concerned with the data integration process.
+To find the needles of insight in the haystacks of raw data, data teams need the most optimal ways to drive the extract, transform, load (ETL) process.
 This means to “extract” data from multiple sources, “load” it into a single location and “transform” the fragmented, often incomplete, duplicate or incorrect data into a standardized format ready for analysis.
-This three-step ETL (or ELT) workflow is at the heart of data integration.
+This three-step ETL process is at the heart of data integration.
+You might instead run an ELT process.
+In the ELT process, raw data is extracted and loaded from a source to a destination data system, such as a data warehouse or data lake, and then transformed for downstream use.

-With the right data integration tool for ETL or ELT, marketing and sales ops can make clean and accurate data available to business teams.
+With the right data integration tool for ETL or ELT, data teams can make clean and accurate data available to business teams.
 At the same time, they can automate data tasks and free up their own time for other work that adds value.
 This results in well-planned campaigns, better customer experiences and greater revenue generation supported by advanced insights, smarter predictive modeling and forecasting.

 Why DIY Is the Wrong Approach to Data Integration

-Without a reliable tool to connect data, marketing and sales data analysts end up spending time creating patchwork pipelines and band-aid integrations to get business leaders the reports and insights they need.
+Without a reliable tool to connect data, data analysts end up spending time creating a patchwork of pipelines and band-aid integrations to get business users the reports and insights they need.
 But business analysts are not software developers.
 So, these workarounds are often unstable and could cost the business more resources, time and effort in the long run.
 For enterprise business functions, DIY data integration causes technical debt, expensive reworks, disassociation from the enterprise data stack and concerns around stability, security and data governance.

 Central IT could help, but often they are already stretched thin with other priorities.
 Depending on them to connect data and generate insights could mean delays of several weeks or even months for basic data management use cases.
 For data to produce actionable insights, it needs to be fresh, accurate and business-ready.

-Finding the Right Data Integration Tool for Enterprise Business Users
+Finding the Right Data Integration Tool for Business Users Across the Enterprise

-A self-serve data integration tool helps marketing and sales operations automate their ETL workflows without relying on central IT.
+A self-serve data integration tool helps data professionals attached to business teams automate their ETL workflows without relying on central IT.
 A simple, smart and fast data integration tool that’s also affordable, secure and stable at any scale checks all the boxes for functional users at large enterprises.

-Unfortunately, most vendors offer only some of the elements needed for seamless ETL.
-Choosing an incomprehensive tool can potentially result in additional challenges, especially for enterprise-scale businesses.
+Unfortunately, most vendors offer only some of the elements needed for easy, efficient, cost-effective and scalable ETL and ELT.
+Choosing a point solution can potentially result in additional challenges, especially for enterprise-scale businesses.
 For example:

-• Marketing data integration platforms integrate some marketing data sources but keep them in a silo disconnected from the rest of the enterprise data.
+• Marketing data integration platforms that integrate some marketing data sources but keep these in a silo, disconnected from the rest of the enterprise data.

 • Data management point solutions offer only parts of the ELT or ETL process, such as data loading or transformation.
 They require additional vendors to complete the process, thereby adding to the complexity, cost and risk of data management.